saweeet/saweeet.github.io/content/en/cat-sitting.md

 1. One hand under armpit
 2. Other hand under belly
 3. Lift cat and put their front legs over your shoulder/upper arm

+Soba is also used to being cradled like a baby.

 ## Cat language cheatsheet